fluid-project/fluid-express-user/README.md

 To run the tests in this package, use the command `npm test`.

+The tests in this package make use of [fluid-couchdb-test-harness](https://github.com/fluid-project/fluid-couchdb-test-harness).
+By default that package uses Docker to run the tests.
+To use Vagrant instead, set the environment variable `FLUID_TEST_COUCH_USE_EXTERNAL` to `true`.
+To use a standalone instance of CouchDB (which must run on port `25984`), set the environment variable `FLUID_TEST_COUCH_USE_EXTERNAL` to `true`.
+For the full list of supported environments, software requirements, and configuration options, see [the documentation for fluid-couchdb-test-harness](https://github.com/fluid-project/fluid-couchdb-test-harness).

-The tests in this package make use of [fluid-couchdb-test-harness](https://github.com/fluid-project/fluid-couchdb-test-harness), see that package for supported environments and configuration options.
+The browser tests in this package make use of [fluid-webdriver](https://github.com/fluid-project/fluid-webdriver), which requires you to install the appropriate version of `chromedriver` (Chrome), `geckodriver` (Firefox), et cetera.
+Chrome in particular has issues when its version does not exactly match the version of `chromedriver` installed.
+For more information about the requirements for running the browser tests, see the [fluid-webdriver documentation](https://github.com/fluid-project/fluid-webdriver).